HypoChloremic/usingGit/README.md

 `git diff-tree --no-commit-id --name-only -r bd61ad98` to list the inside commit

 `git reset HEAD^` to remove the latest commit from the staging area

+## Solving too big files in commit
+This is a very irritating issue for sure.
+The first thing to do would be to identify the files that are too big:
+1. `git status`
+2. `git rm --cached *.extension of the file` - note that by using `*` it is possible to find all files with that file extension, irrespective of path, as git deals with that.
+3. `git reset HEAD^` will then remove the latest commit